 Proposal: TP to include:

-The 6G RAN architecture shall support macro- and small-cell deployments, heterogeneous deployments and indoor- and outdoor deployments.
+The 6G RAN architecture shall strive to support the deployment scenarios defined in TR 38.914.

-FFS on the implications of this requirement on 6G RAN.
+FFS on the implications of this requirement on 6G RAN architecture.
+FFS whether all deployment scenarios of this TR can be supported.

-6G RAN shall support RAN sharing mechanisms.
-The study shall start with solutions developed for 5G RAN sharing.

-FFS on additional aspects to be addressed for 6G RAN sharing.

 Proposal: TP to include:

-The 6G architecture shall allow for virtualized and/or cloud-native implementations of 6G RAN functionality, and it shall allow the RAN3-defined interfances to be supported by such virtualized and/or cloud-native implementations.
+The 6G architecture shall allow for virtualized and/or cloud-based implementations of 6G RAN functionality, and it shall allow the RAN3-defined interfaces to be supported by such virtualized and/or cloud-based implementations.

-FFS on the implications of this requirement on 6G RAN functionality and 6G RAN interfaces.

-The 6G RAN architecture shall allow introduction of new 6G services during the life cycle of 6G RAN without or with only minimum impact on already deployed 6G RAN interfaces, 6G RAN functionality and/or 6G services.

-FFS on the type of services this requirement may refer to.
-FFS on the implications of this requirement on 6G RAN.

-Stage-3 defined RAN-CN interface(s) and RAN-internal interface(s) considered in this study are assumed to be inter-vendor inter-operable.

-6G RAN shall support plug-and-play-based mechanisms for network integration of RAN-nodes and RAN-node functions (e.g., in case RAN-node functional split is supported).

-FFS on what these PnP mechansims may entail.
-FFS on the implications of this requirement on 6G RAN.

 Chair Notes to include:

-The study to discuss on whether protocol layers of RAN-CN and RAN-internal interfaces can evolve over the lifespan of 6G, and on how such interface evolution would impact 6G RAN on Day 1.
+Open issue: The study to discuss on whether the protocol stack of RAN-CN and RAN-internal interfaces can evolve over the lifespan of 6G, and on how such interface evolution would impact 6G RAN on Day 1.

-6G RAN shall support RAN-based service awareness to enable real-time service observability and service performance optimization.

-FFS on the implications of this requirement on 6G RAN.

 Chair Notes to include: